txt/fse16/README.md

 # Home

-Most software companies now learn their policies via data-driven methods.
+Many software companies now learn their policies via data-driven methods.
 Modern practitioners treat every planned feature as an experiment, of which only a few are expected to survive.
 Key performance metrics are carefully monitored and analyzed to judge the